Blueicaro/GLFW/README.md

 Here you can find Headers for Free Pascal / Lazarus files to use GLFW.
 The orignal proyect is here:
 http://www.glfw.org/

-And this descriptions is taken for it web:
+This descriptions is taken from the orginal web:

 GLFW is an Open Source, multi-platform library for OpenGL, OpenGL ES and Vulkan development on the desktop.
 It provides a simple API for creating windows, contexts and surfaces, receiving input and events.